mxochicale/hai2017/reviewing/1035/REVIEW.md

 * "Gifu University in Japan" the paper should be anonymalised.

-* Add a COCLUSION section
+* Add a CONCLUSION section

 * Add a paragraph for the ACKNOWLEDGMENTS section.